Tara Wealth Vases and Annual Puja

 Annual Tara Wealth Vase Puja

-Everyone is welcome to attend and, if you wish, make a donation of any amount towards offerings at the 2018 Annual Tara Wealth Vase Puja to be held on Sunday, 4 November at 10am.
-This annual Puja includes a Tara Puja led by Geshe Wangchen and also a special Tara Wealth Vase Consecration Ceremony performed by Geshe Wangchen.
+This puja is by donation, so you are welcome to make a donation of any amount towards offerings, etc. This annual Puja includes a Tara Puja led by Geshe Wangchen and also a special Tara Wealth Vase Consecration Ceremony performed by Geshe Wangchen.
 You do not need to have your own Tara Wealth Vase to participate.
-You also do not need to register to just attend.

 Reconsecrating Your Tara Wealth Vase